 The theft is a state jail felony, so the range is 180 days-2 years.
 It's impossible to predict where she might fall into that range.
 It would depend on the county, her prior history, and the facts of the case.

-Also, she may be eligible for probation or even deferred adjudication.
-It's best...Read more »
+Also, she may be eligible for probation or even deferred adjudication....Read more »

 He was arrested but the case has yet to be filled with the DAs office.
 I was told that since the case had not been filled yet there are not pending charges against him.
 Is this true?
 Also, how do I go about removing the protective order that the police officers filled against him?

 Yes.
 However, the DA has 2 years to file charges (longer if it is a felony).
 Family violence cases are often subject to "no drop" policies, which means it likely will be filed.
-An attorney can fight the protective order, but it is usually best to just let it expire since it's temporary and "no...Read more »
+An attorney can fight the protective order, but it is usually best to just let it expire since it's...Read more »

 Can I purchase a firearm while on misdemeanor probation in Texas for a dwi my courts papers mention nothing about me not being able to have one, and can my probation officer say I can't have one just because they want to??